Is a Vegan Diet Healthy?

 Omega-3 fatty acids are essential fats that play a crucial role in heart health, brain function, and inflammation regulation.
 While fish is a common source of omega-3s, vegan alternatives can still provide these beneficial fats.

-See also The Ultimate Vegan Diet Plan for Weight Loss
+See also The Benefits of a High Raw Vegan Diet

 7.2 Vegan Sources of Omega-3 Fatty Acids